Christina Broom: Photography career

-Death and legacy
+Death, legacy and commemoration

 Broom died on 5 June 1939, she was buried in Fulham old cemetery.

-Winifred was instrumental in safeguarding Broom's's negatives by having them housed in public institutions.
+Winifred was instrumental in safeguarding Broom's negatives by having them housed in public institutions.
 Queen Mary, a photographer herself, said they were 'for posterity where people may go and look at prints when they have more leisure.'

 In 36 years of work Broom took 40,000 images altogether.

 Collections of Broom's photographs are held at the Museum of London, the National Portrait Gallery, the Imperial War Museum, London, the National Museum of Scotland, Edinburgh, the National Maritime Museum, Greenwich, the Guards Museum, London; the Royal Borough of Kensington and Chelsea Local Studies Library; the Hammersmith and Fulham Archive and the National Army Museum; Maidstone Art Gallery, Kent; and the Harry Ransom Center and the Gernsheim Collection, University of Texas, both at Austin, Texas, United States.

 Some of her work was on show in the National Portrait Gallery in 1994 as part of the exhibition Edwardian Women Photographers.

 On 17 December 2009, a collection of some 2,000 of her photographs, mainly of military subjects, was to be offered for sale by auction at Sotheby's in London.
 It failed to sell and was acquired privately by the Museum of London.
 In June 2015, the museum opened an exhibition of her photographs entitled Soldiers and Suffragettes.
 Commentators noted the quality of the images printed from the original plates, as a testament to Christina Broom, a bold self-taught photographer's eye for an image.